Raphaeangelo/OpenSSLCracker/README.md

 Note: This script is NOT just going through every password in the password.txt only the passwords that didn't result in an error.

 Download both the script and the password.txt in the same directory.

+'''chmod 755 opensslcracker.sh'''

 Feel free to replace "password.txt" with "rockyou.txt" or any other password list you like.

 Examples